- What is shoulder arthroscopy?

 - Returning to full duty at work or returning to sports

 When can I return to sports?

-In general, you will be allowed to return to sports in 3 – 6 months after surgery.
+In general, you will be allowed to return to sports 3-6 months after surgery.
 You must have good motion, strength, and control of your shoulder and arm.
-How quickly you return to sports depends on several factors, including: 1) your own rate of healing; 2) the damage found at surgery; 3) if you have any complications (like stiffness); 4) how well you follow the post-operative instructions; 5) how hard you work in rehabilitation.
+How quickly you return to sports depends on several factors, including:

 When can I return to full duty at work?

-This depends on what I see and do when I get into your shoulder.
+This depends on what is seen and done during your shoulder arthroscopy.
 I will talk with you about your return to work status both before and after surgery.